Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette Performance Insights

-- The Golden Eagles have a +98 scoring differential, topping opponents by 12.3 points per game.
-They're putting up 79.3 points per game to rank 91st in college basketball and are giving up 67.0 per contest to rank 93rd in college basketball.
+- The Golden Eagles outscore opponents by 12.3 points per game (scoring 79.3 points per game to rank 91st in college basketball while allowing 67 per outing to rank 93rd in college basketball) and have a +98 scoring differential overall.

-- Marquette averages 30.0 rebounds per game (301st in college basketball) while allowing 32.6 per contest to its opponents.
-It is outrebounded by 2.6 boards per game.
+- Marquette comes up short in the rebound battle by an average of 2.6 boards.
+It is recording 30 rebounds per game (301st in college basketball) compared to its opponents' 32.6 per outing.

 - The Golden Eagles' 101.2 points per 100 possessions on offense rank 66th in college basketball, and the 85.6 points they allow per 100 possessions rank 88th in college basketball.

-- Marquette has committed 8.8 turnovers per game (18th in college basketball play), 6.1 fewer than the 14.9 it forces on average (49th in college basketball).
+- Marquette has committed 8.8 turnovers per game (18th in college basketball action), 6.1 fewer than the 14.9 it forces on average (49th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.